xkti/steampkg/README.md

 Due to (not-so) recent changes to Steam's authentication process, config.vdf files obtained from the desktop version of Steam will no longer work. **Please login via SteamCMD and use its config.vdf file instead.**

 Unlike other tools, steampkg utilises *cached credentials* obtained from Steam's config.vdf file.
 Only three keys are actually required, however: Accounts, MTBF, ConnectCache.
-These values would then be made into a new file, `accounts/<your username>.vdf`, located in the same directory as the script.
+These values would then be made into a new file, `<your username>.vdf`, located in the `accounts` directory.

 Example account config (could be either tab or space-separated):